Sustainability Consultant: BLUE CAMAS

 High Performance building features:

-Natural lighting: Over 93% of regularly occupied building spaces receive at least 25 foot candles of natural daylight, and over 94% have direct line of site to an exterior window.
+Over 87% of regularly occupied building spaces receive at least 25 foot candles of natural daylight, and over 99% have direct line of site to an exterior window.

 The high performance building envelope is designed for durability and ease of maintenance.
 A high standard of insulation, and walls, doors, and windows are designed to minimize air leakage and thermal bridging.

-The building is located with walkable access to public transit as well as shopping and community resources.
-Parking facilities are minimized and located entirely underground.
-Bicycle parking and shower facilities, as well as 2 designated parking stalls for Electric Vehicle charging provided.
+The building is located with walkable access to bus and train transit facilities as well as shopping and community resources.
+Parking facilities are underground and minimize exterior paved areas.
+Bicycle parking and shower facilities, as well as Electric Vehicle charging stations are provided.